OpenDSA/OpenDSA/RST/en/Development/Bintree.rst

 It turns out that the Bintree insert and delete methods are easier to implement when using the composite design.

 Below is a visualization of the Bintree.
+Use this visualization to help understand how the Bintree data structure works.

+.. avembed:: AV/Development/bintreeAV.html ss

+Below is another visualization of the Bintree.
 Be careful when using this.
 You must set "Bucket Capacity" to be 1, otherwise you will not see the Bintree as described in this section.
+Note that this is a Java applet, so you might need to give permission to your browser to run it.

 .. raw:: html